LAND OF GIANTS

 First stop en route was at Dunluce Castle to take in the view, followed by Bushmills for a well-needed coffee break at the French Rooms (forgot to take a pic, but another one we'd recommend stopping at even just to admire the decor and browse around the gift shop).

 Coffee-in-hand leaving the place, we spotted this sign on the opposite side of the road.
 We had a creepy dander up it's driveway past a row of other open-doored freaky little houses - think I'll have to ask our friends at Abandoned NI to explore this one in more detail!

 LAND OF THE GIANTS

-Self-guided walking tour headsets in hand (well, in bag for now), we left the Visitor Centre and took the long way round to reach the world-renowned, mythical hexagonal pillars - walking along the Red Trail of the Causeway Walking Route (more info here).
-I had seen the most amazing pictures of the Giant's Causeway from above years ago - so today was a big box ticker for me.
+Self-guided walking tour headsets in hand (well, in bag for now), we left the Giant’s Causeway Visitor Centre and took the long way round to reach the world-renowned, mythical hexagonal pillars - walking along the Red Trail of the Causeway Walking Route (more info here).
+We had seen the most amazing pictures of the Giant's Causeway from above years ago - so today was a big box ticker.

 The route runs along the edge of the Causeway's 100ft high coastal cliffs - parallel to the easier route on the road below.

 The path can get a bit close to the edge in places, so keep an eye on younger ones and keep dogs on the lead.
 Eventually you'll get to this amazing outcrop that has the 100ft drop on both sides of you.
 Can you spot Wally below?

 From where I am in the above pics, you can see the tiny dots of people below, plus the ongoing curving shape of the coast either side.

 ...and looking to the right.
 Definitely one to avoid on a windy day (we had to get down on the honkers here, to concentrate on taking pics).